Arun Subramanian

-Arun Subramanian (born 1979) is an American lawyer from New York who is a designate to serve as a United States district judge of the United States District Court for the Southern District of New York.
+Arun Srinivas Subramanian (born 1979) is an American lawyer from New York who serves as a United States district judge of the United States District Court for the Southern District of New York.

 Early life and education

-Subramanian was born in Pittsburgh to immigrants from India, where his father was a control systems engineer and his mother was a bookkeeper.
+Subramanian was born in Pittsburgh to a Tamil family originally from India, where his father was a control systems engineer and his mother was a bookkeeper.
 He earned a Bachelor of Arts from Case Western Reserve University in 2001 and a Juris Doctor from Columbia Law School in 2004.

 Career

 From 2004 to 2005, Subramanian served as a law clerk to Judge Dennis Jacobs of the United States Court of Appeals for the Second Circuit.
 From 2005 to 2006, he was a law clerk for Judge Gerard E. Lynch of the United States District Court for the Southern District of New York and from 2006 to 2007, he was a law clerk for Justice Ruth Bader Ginsburg of the Supreme Court of the United States.
-Since 2007, he has been a partner at Susman Godfrey LLP in New York City.
-Subramanian chairs the firm’s pro bono practice and focuses on consumer protection, antitrust law, bankruptcy law, commercial class actions, and contract and tort litigation.
+From 2007 to 2023, he worked at the white shoe law firm of Susman Godfrey LLP in New York City, where he focused on commercial law and bankruptcy law.